 Montjuïc castle is a fort on top of the Montjuïc hill.
 It played a part in the history of Barcelona as a defensive building and later as a prison during the times of the Franco regime.
 In other words: an exceptional look into Barcelona’s military history.
 And also, from the terrace at the castle you get a great view over the city.

 If you will be visiting Barcelona for the first time, you must visit this tourist hot spot at least once.
-Wander passed living statues, stroll in your summer outfit between the tourists or have a drink on Spain’s most famous boulevard.
+Wander passed living statues, stroll in your summer outfit between the tourists or have a drink on the most famous boulevard of Spain.
 The pavement cafés aren’t cheap but they are great for watching people go by.

 Joan Miró is considered to be one of the biggest Spanish artists from the 20th century.
 The Fundació Joan Miró - one of the world’s largest museums - is devoted to Miró’s work and that of his contemporaries.
 You will truly admire the collection of over 225 paintings, 150 sculptures and graphic art.
-A cultural high point during your city trip.
+A cultural high point during your citytrip in Barcelona.

 Everyone and everything comes together at the Plaça Catalunya.
 This is the heart of Barcelona and so a sight in itself.
 La Ramblas, Portal del Angel and the Passeig de Gracia shopping streets start on this square and you will find two big shopping centres on either side of the Plaça Catalunya.
 So if you like shopping, you mustn’t miss the Plaça Catalunya.